 Can I disable the captions myself?

 Yes.
 If you wish to disable the captions for your course, you can do so by clicking on Disable at the top right hand of the Captions page.
+Please note that disabling the captions will also disable transcripts for the course.

 It says the automatically generated captions were disabled due to “low quality”.
 How is this determined?